scoconno/scoconno.github.io/mind/personal2/notes.md

 ![image](letters.jpg)

 F, our oldest stage, remembers what the slightly younger stage, E, experienced.
 However, F does not remember what an even younger stage, D, experienced, but E does remember D's experiences.
-So, on our sophisticated version of the theory, F is identical to D; not by remembering D's experiences, but by remembering E's experiences who in turn remembers D's experiences.
+So, on our sophisticated version of the theory, F is identical to D; not by remembering D's experiences, but by remembering E's experiences, who in turn remembers D's experiences.
 The chain can continue backward as follows:

 + F remembers what E experienced.
 + E remembers what D experienced.